alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ###Outside the EU

 Most countries require you to have a health certificate (‘phytosanitary certificate’) if you export fruit, vegetables, or other plants to be used as food.

+Check with the country that you’re exporting to find if you need a certificate.

 There are different rules for [grain].

-Check with the country that you’re exporting to find if you need a certificate.

 $CTA

-You apply a different way for all plants in [Scotland](https://www.sasa.gov.uk/plant-health/plant-health-licensing) and [Northern Ireland](https://www.daera-ni.gov.uk/contact).
+You apply a different way to export plants from [Scotland](https://www.sasa.gov.uk/plant-health/plant-health-licensing) and [Northern Ireland](https://www.daera-ni.gov.uk/contact).

 $CTA

-###Getting a plant health certificate in England and Wales (except grain)
+###Apply for a plant health certificate

 Unless you're part of the [Plant Health Propagation Scheme](https://www.gov.uk/guidance/plant-health-propagation-scheme) or the [Seed potato Classification Scheme](https://www.gov.uk/guidance/the-seed-potato-classification-scheme), you must apply for your plants to be tested before you get a plant health certificate.